Morgareth99/wp/README.md

 Interactive Mode
 ================

 In interactive mode, wp allows you to select a wallpaper that you like by repeatedly hitting [n] until you found a wallpaper that fits your taste.
-If you like one, just press [s] to save your selection and [q] to quit wp.
+It will automatically be sym-linked so you can easily re-store it when you re-start X.

 Random Mode
 ===========